 The shoe runs a bit long in the forefoot area.
 If you happen to have a normal-sized foot – I strongly advise going down half a size.
 Doing that, the issue is pretty much 100% fixed and does not get into the way in any shape or form.

-I happen to be a very prominent wide footer, plus I got high arches (I know, somewhat of a nightmare experience), which means the shoe actually fits me perfectly going true to size.
+I happen to be a very prominent wide footer, which happened to mean that the shoe actually fits me perfectly going true to size.

 Regardless, if you get the fit right – the Dame 5 is a gift to play in.